XiaopengRong/csc645-01-fall2019-projects-thomasyyyu/applications/web-server-proxy/README.md

 # Streaming Video Server and Client.
 Functionality Similar to Netflix
-   * Your name and student id
+   * Thomas Yu, 916984372
-   * Project name
+   * Web-proxy-server
-   * Project description
+   * send user request to server so that can get the response from server and send it back to user
-   * Project purpose
+   * to know about application layer and how server and user communicate with each other.
-   * Clear instructions about how to clone/download/install/execute the project
+   * using git clone repoAddr to clone the project
-   * Compatibility issues
+   * working on a Mac system.
-   * A paragrah or two about what challenges you have faced in this assignment, and what you have learned from it.
+   * Met problem at how to use proxy to communicate with server and stuck on how to sort the response and render it either using html file or raw text file. due to time limits, I do not have the chance to finish the privacy control part, which is depress.
+I wish I could have chance to finish it.